 To understand Tilt, you need to know these three terms: Girdle, Table, Pavilion.
 With these terms in mind, Tilt is the point at which the girdle reflects in the table of a diamond.
 It is defined by the minimum Pavilion angle allowed for each table size.

-The Weight Ratio is the millimeter footprint of a diamond versus its weight.
+The Weight Ratio is the expected weight of a diamond based on the millimeter footprint of a diamond versus its weight.